-The owners of the Henderson House (1901) in Elmhurst, Illinois, have donated a preservation easement to the Conservancy, protecting the Prairie-style house that is currently on the market in a teardown-prone area.
+In September 2019, the owners of the Henderson House (1901) in Elmhurst, Illinois, donated a preservation easement to the Conservancy, protecting the Prairie-style house that was then on the market in a teardown-prone area.

 Posted on October 21, 2019